samjaninf/OFN-User-Guide---Master/trouble-shooting.md

 Good working relationships are key to any sustainable food network.
 Chat to Farmshop A about how they have organised their sales of your produce \(either in person, over the phone or by email\).

 Farmshop A should \(morally\) pay you £1/kg for every kg of potatoes you supply to meet their sales.
-Payment of goods \(from distributor to supplier\) is a private arrangement organised outside of the OFN platform.
+Payment of goods \(from distributor to supplier\) is a private arrangement organised outside of the Harvest To Order platform.

 ## I've added new products but they aren't displaying on the shopfront.

 Newly added products must be added to an active order cycle before they are visible on a shopfront for customers to purchase.

 * If you are _**supplying the goods to a hub**_, then you must get in touch with the person who is coordinating the order cycle in question.
-This has to be done externally to the OFN platform \(drop them an email or phone/speak in person\).
+This has to be done externally to the Harvest To Order platform \(drop them an email or phone/speak in person\).
 * If you are a **Shop**, then you must add the new products to your[ active, open order cycle](basic-features/shopfront/order-cycle/order-cycles-for-producers.md).
 * If you are a **Hub**, then:
   * Make sure the new products are added to both the incoming and outgoing sections of the [active order cycle](basic-features/shopfront/order-cycle/order-cycles-for-hubs.md)